Trives-IT/DojoFinder/readme.md

 2. Either download this project or click on 'Use this template' to immediately create your own repository based on this template.
 3. Create a folder named 'config' in this project's root folder.
 4. Copy the files in the folder 'config_preset' to the config folder
+5. Create a folder named 'output' in this project's root folder.
-5. Create your own PAT at https://user-settings.mendix.com/link/developersettings and provide it in the pat.json file
+6. Create your own PAT at https://user-settings.mendix.com/link/developersettings and provide it in the pat.json file
-6. Provide a list of apps that you want to analyze in apps.json.
+7. Provide a list of apps that you want to analyze in apps.json.
 An app's ID can be found in Sprintr under Settings.
 If you want to analyze a different branch, you can change it here as well.
 For SVN-projects, use 'trunk' as the default branch name.
-7. From your terminal within the project directory, run the command 'npm i'.
+8. From your terminal within the project directory, run the command 'npm i'.
 This will install all the necessary node modules.

 ---